assemble/grunt-assemble-wordcount/README.md

 <span class="label-reading-time" data-reading-time="7 minutes, 48 seconds">Estimated reading time: 8 minutes</span>
 ```

 ***

 ## Assemble plugins
 Here are some related projects you might be interested in from the [Assemble](http://assemble.io) core team.

-+ [assemble-contrib-anchors](https://github.com/assemble/assemble-contrib-anchors): Assemble plugin for creating anchor tags from generated html.
++ [assemble-plugin-drafts](https://api.github.com/repos/assemble/assemble-plugin-drafts): Assemble plugin (v0.5.0) for preventing drafts from being rendered.
-+ [assemble-contrib-contextual](https://github.com/assemble/assemble-contrib-contextual): Generates a JSON file containing the context of each page.
-Basic plugin to help see what's happening in the build.
-+ [assemble-contrib-decompress](https://github.com/assemble/assemble-contrib-decompress): Assemble plugin for extracting zip, tar and tar.gz archives.
++ [assemble-plugin-pagination](https://api.github.com/repos/assemble/assemble-plugin-pagination): WIP this plugin isn't ready for use!
++ [assemble-plugin-rss](https://api.github.com/repos/assemble/assemble-plugin-rss): NOT Published yet!
+This plugin isn't ready for prime time!
+Plugin for creating RSS feeds with Assemble, the static site generator for Node.js, Grunt.js and Yeoman.
++ [generator-plugin](https://api.github.com/repos/assemble/generator-plugin): Yeoman generator for Assemble plugins.
-+ [assemble-contrib-download](https://github.com/assemble/assemble-contrib-download): Assemble plugin for downloading files from GitHub.
++ [grunt-init-assemble-plugin](https://api.github.com/repos/assemble/grunt-init-assemble-plugin): Generate a plugin for Assemble.
++ [plugins](https://api.github.com/repos/assemble/plugins): Collection of contrib plugins maintained by the Assemble core team.
-+ [assemble-contrib-lunr](https://github.com/assemble/assemble-contrib-lunr): Assemble plugin for creating a search engine within your static site using lunr.js.
++ [assemble-contrib-lunr](https://api.github.com/repos/assemble/assemble-contrib-lunr): Assemble plugin for creating a search engine within your static site using lunr.js.
++ [assemble-contrib-lunr-examples](https://api.github.com/repos/assemble/assemble-contrib-lunr-examples): Usages examples for assemble-contrib-lunr, a search plugin for Assemble.
-+ [assemble-contrib-markdown](https://github.com/assemble/assemble-contrib-markdown): Convert markdown files to HTML using marked.js.
++ [assemble-contrib-markdown](https://api.github.com/repos/assemble/assemble-contrib-markdown): HEADS UP!
+This isn't ready for prime time!
+Convert markdown files to HTML using marked.js.
 This plugin is an alternative to Assemble's markdown Handlebars helpers.
 Both are useful in different scenarios.
++ [assemble-contrib-navigation](https://api.github.com/repos/assemble/assemble-contrib-navigation): Assemble plugin for automatically generating Bootstrap-style side navigation.
-+ [assemble-contrib-permalinks](https://github.com/assemble/assemble-contrib-permalinks): Permalinks plugin for Assemble, the static site generator for Grunt.js and Yeoman.
++ [assemble-contrib-permalinks](https://api.github.com/repos/assemble/assemble-contrib-permalinks): Permalinks plugin for Assemble, the static site generator for Grunt.js and Yeoman.
 This plugin enables powerful and configurable URI replacement patterns, presets, uses Moment.js for parsing dates, and much more.
-+ [assemble-contrib-sitemap](https://github.com/assemble/assemble-contrib-sitemap): Sitemap generator plugin for Assemble
++ [assemble-contrib-sitemap](https://api.github.com/repos/assemble/assemble-contrib-sitemap): Sitemap generator plugin for Assemble
-+ [assemble-contrib-toc](https://github.com/assemble/assemble-contrib-toc): Create a table of contents in the generated HTML, using Cheerio.js
++ [assemble-contrib-toc](https://api.github.com/repos/assemble/assemble-contrib-toc): Create a table of contents in the generated HTML, using Cheerio.js
++ [assemble-contrib-toc-example](https://api.github.com/repos/assemble/assemble-contrib-toc-example): Example for generating a Table of Contents using Assemble.
++ [assemble-contrib-wordcount](https://api.github.com/repos/assemble/assemble-contrib-wordcount): Assemble plugin for displaying a word-count on blog posts or pages.

 Visit [assemble.io/plugins](http:/assemble.io/plugins/) for more information about [Assemble](http:/assemble.io/) plugins.

 ## Contributing
 Find a bug?
 Have a feature request?
 Please [create an Issue](https://github.com/assemble/assemble-contrib-wordcount/issues).

 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][], and build the documentation with [grunt-readme](https://github.com/assemble/grunt-readme).
+Add unit tests for any new or changed functionality,
+and run `docs` in the command line to build the docs with [Verb](https://github.com/assemble/verb).

 Pull requests are also encouraged, and if you find this project useful please consider "starring" it to show your support!
 Thanks!

 ## Authors